-During the month of February - March, proposed projects which are informed by Situational Analysis and resolutions from the Strategic Planning Session are submitted by Municipal Departments/ Directorates to the IDP/Budget units.
-Spatial Planning, Community Services and Technical Services are very critical in providing support to ensure proper implementation and management for effective service delivery.
-This process assist in coming up with multi-year projects including new ones which form part of the Draft IDP.
-All the Technicians are requested to cost the projects correctly to avoid shortages of funds during implementation phase.
-Most capital projects are prioritised and budgeted under the Municipal Infrastructure Grant (MIG).
+Proposed projects which are informed by situational analysis and resolutions from the strategic planning session have been submitted from departmnts.
+Spatial Planning, Community Services and Technical Services have been very critical in providing support to ensure proper implementation and management for effective service delivery.
+This process assisted in coming up with multi-year projects including new ones which form part of the draft IDP.
+All the Technicians were requested to cost the projects correctly to avoid shortages of funds during implementation phase.
+Most capital projects were prioritised and budgeted under the Municipal Infrastructure Grant (MIG).